WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 The `PushMessageService` is a wrapper around the `FirebaseMessagingService`.
 This wrapper class needs to be implemented for the Push SDK to be able to decrypt and notify wallets of a push notification sent from the Dapp in the background.
 This service also needs to be registered in the AndroidManifest.xml file similar to the example in the [FCM documentation](https://firebase.google.com/docs/cloud-messaging/android/client#manifest).

+### Where to Go from Here

+- View a [guide](../guides/wallet-push-integration.md) for common use cases for wallets that use push notifications.